mariochampion/gitmynotes/README.md

 # GitNotes
-Use GitHub to hold, backup, track revisions of your macOS Notes.
+GitNotes adds convenient version control, off-site backups, and optional collaboration to your macOS Notes.

-A lightweight macOS utility using Python and AppleScript to sync your Apple Notes to GitHub, combining local backup with version control.
-This tool exports Notes to Markdown while preserving folder organization and formatting.
-It features incremental backup support, local audit logging, and secure GitHub integration.
-All processing happens on your machine, with GitHub as the only external service, ensuring complete data privacy through your own repository credentials.
+A lightweight macOS utility using Python and AppleScript to sync your macOS Notes to your public or private GitHub repos, the GitNotes solution exports Notes to Markdown while preserving folder organization and formatting.
+It features out-of-the-box common sense defaults or user-driven customization, a local audit trail with checkpoint features for interrupted backups, and secure GitHub integration.
+All processing happens on your machine, with the only external data transmission secured by your enterprise-grade GitHub authentication credentials.

 ## to do